 Brett Cornell is called to action when someone with absolutely no morals or limits is needed.
 In this case, Tammy and Andy Rankin’s father has died and their stepmother stands to inherit the estate.
 Tammy and Andy need to pin the death on their stepmother – doesn’t matter if she had anything to do with it or not – and there’s no better man for the job than Brett Cornell.

-Poolside with Brett is the first book in the Brett Cornell series.
+Brett gets Hammered is the sixth book in the Brett Cornell series.

-Poolside with Brett by David D’Aguanno on
+Listen and buy Brett Gets Hammered by David D’Aguanno on